-1 For a useful examination of the remodeling effect the environmental policy had on the IFC, see Christopher Wright, 'From "Safeguards" to "Sustainability": The Evolution of Environmental Discourse inside the International Financial Corporation' in Diane Stone & Christopher Wright, The World Bank and Governance: A Decade of Reform and Reaction (Routledge 2007), pp. 67-87.
+&lt;sup>120 For a useful examination of the remodeling effect the environmental policy had on the IFC, see Christopher Wright, "From 'Safeguards' to 'Sustainability': The Evolution of Environmental Discourse inside the International Financial Corporation" in Diane Stone & Christopher Wright, The World Bank and Governance: A Decade of Reform and Reaction (Routledge 2007), pp. 67-87.